 |Miniature (aka Mini or Nip)||50 ml||1.7 oz||1 shot|

 |Quarter Pint||100 ml||3.4 oz||2 shots|

 |Pint||375 ml||12.7 oz||8 shots|

 |Liter||1 L||33.8 oz||22 shots|

 |Magnum||1.5 L||50.7 oz||33 shots|

 Mixers such as juices, syrups, and sodas are not quite as easy to estimate because there are no standard bottle sizes.
 However, mixers are less expensive than liquor, so it's always a good idea to overstock rather than be unprepared and run out.

 The next chart includes the average pour of a mixer if it is included in a cocktail recipe.
-Of course, not every drink is going to use each type of mixer and some use more or less than others, so this is just a general guide.
+Not every drink is going to use each type of mixer and some use more or less than others, so this is just a general guide.

 For instance, you may be mixing a cosmopolitan that requires 1/2 ounce of lime juice, but if you offer a whiskey sour, you will need a full 1 1/2 ounces of lemon juice.
-Likewise, tall drinks like a gin & tonic will require 4 or more ounces of soda to fill the glass while a booze-filled highball like the Long Island iced tea may need just 1 ounce of cola or less.
+Similarly, tall drinks like a gin and tonic require 4 or more ounces of soda to fill the glass while a booze-filled highball like the Long Island iced tea may need just 1 ounce of cola or less.